Adding Contingencies to Your Contract When Using a VA Loan

 The “purchase offer” is the initial document submitted by the buyer to the seller, outlining the terms and conditions under which the buyer is willing to purchase the property.
 If the seller accepts the offer, it becomes a binding “contract.”

-Contingencies are typically written into the purchase offer, specifying the conditions that must be met for the sale to proceed.
+Contingencies are typically written in the purchase offer, specifying the conditions that must be met for the sale to proceed.
 Real estate agents often have templates with these clauses that they can tailor for each transaction.

 Consider Local Housing Market Conditions First

 In a competitive market, sellers may be more likely to accept offers that have fewer contingencies.
 If there are multiple buyers interested in a home, the seller may choose the offer that is most likely to close quickly and smoothly.
-Offers with fewer contingencies are generally considered to be less risky for sellers.
+Offers with fewer contingencies are generally less risky for sellers.

 In a slower market, on the other hand, VA loan buyer contingencies are less likely to cause a problem.
-With fewer offers coming in, the seller will probably be more motivated to make a deal, and less deterred by the contract contingencies you include.
+With fewer offers coming in, the seller will probably be more motivated to make a deal and less deterred by the contract contingencies you include.

 – Advertisement – BuzzMag Ad